Negotiating Rationally (Book Review)

 Publication Date: 2006-11-29

-Negotiating Rationally is exactly what the title purports the book to be about.
-Written in three parts, each section takes the reader through a logical sequence and provides a sound basis in how to rationally approach a negotiation.
-Whether they are a novice or an experienced negotiator, this book gives the reader a smart starting point in learning the essentials of negotiating.
+Negotiating Rationally is about exactly what the title says it is.
+Written in three parts, each section takes the reader through a logical sequence.
+Together, the parts provide a sound basis in how to rationally approach a negotiation.
+Whether they’re a first-time novice or an experienced negotiator who’s attended some of the best negotiation courses, this book gives the reader a smart starting point in learning the essentials of negotiating.

 The final section, Part 3, illustrates how we may simplify complex negotiations.
 One means describes how to use our own or the expertise of an outside party to re-process information in a different way: